tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 ## Sample scenario: How windy is it?

-Let's say that you're a web developer and you want to add weather information to your site (your site is for cyclists).
-You want to allow users who come to your site to see what the wind and temperature conditions are for biking.
+Let's say that you're a web developer and you want to add weather information to your site.
+Your site is for cyclists.
+You want to allow users who come to your site to see the current wind and temperature conditions.
 You want something like this:

 {% if site.format == "pdf" or site.format == "kindle" %}
 <img class="small" src="images/restapi_windycall.png" alt="Wind meter conditions for website" />